-Net assets without donor restrictions consist of investments and otherwise unrestricted amounts that are available for use in carrying out the mission of Natural Resources Foundation of Wisconsin, Inc. and include those expendable resources which have been designated for special use by Natural Resources Foundation of Wisconsin, Inc.'s Board of Directors.
+Net assets without donor restrictions consist of investments and otherwise unrestricted amounts that are available for use in carrying out the mission of Natural Resources Foundation of Wisconsin, Inc. and include those expendable resources which have been designated for special use by the Foundation's Board of Directors.

 Net assets with donor restrictions consist of net assets that are subject to either donor-imposed time restrictions or donor-imposed purpose restrictions.
-These restrictions limit Natural Resources Foundation of Wisconsin, Inc.'s choices of when to use and how to use these resources.
+These restrictions limit the Foundation's choices of when to use and how to use these resources.